konqueror1/python-binance-sdk/README.md

 handler = MyOrderBookHandler()

-# Get the reference of OrderBook object
+# Get the reference of OrderBook object for 'BTCUSDT'
-orderbook = handler.orderbook
+orderbook = handler.orderbook('BTCUSDT')
 ```

 ## License